Vojislav Mihailović: POKS (2018–present)

 In 2018, Mihailović joined the Movement for the Restoration of the Kingdom of Serbia, another break-away faction of SPO.
 He was the party's ballot carrier in the 2018 Belgrade City Assembly election, however, POKS only won 0.53% of the popular vote and failed to pass the electoral threshold.
-He was later named member of the party presidency and elected vice president of POKS.
+He was later named member of the party presidency and elected vice-president of POKS.

 In December 2021, conflict arose between the president of POKS, Žika Gojković, and Mihailović.
 On 23 December 2021, it was reported that the POKS presidency, led by Mihailović, had met to remove Gojković from the office of president, on the grounds that his four-year term had expired in October.
 POKS official Miloš Parandilović stated that the aforementioned meeting had been "illegitimately convened by a group of party officials seeking to carry out a coup" and that Gojković was still the legitimate president.
 Mihailović's faction announced on 28 December that Gojković and his prominent ally Mirko Čikiriz had been expelled from the party.
 Mihailović's faction held an assembly in Belgrade on 3 January 2022 and elected Mihailović as president of POKS.
-Shortly after, Mihailović was recognized as legitimate president by POKS's coalition partner, the Democratic Party of Serbia and its leader Miloš Jovanović and Mihailović was announced as the National Democratic Alternative (NADA) coalition's candidate for Mayor of Belgrade in the upcoming 2022 Belgrade City Assembly election.
-Due to Gojković still legally representing the POKS leadership, Mihailović had to register under the "For the Kingdom of Serbia" organization for the 2022 elections.
+Shortly after, Mihailović was recognised as legitimate president by POKS's coalition partner, the Democratic Party of Serbia and its leader Miloš Jovanović and Mihailović was announced as the National Democratic Alternative (NADA) coalition's candidate for Mayor of Belgrade in the upcoming 2022 Belgrade City Assembly election.
+Due to Gojković still legally representing the POKS leadership, Mihailović had to register under the "For the Kingdom of Serbia" organisation for the 2022 elections.

-On 10 November 2022, he was sworn in as vice president of the National Assembly.
+On 10 November 2022, he was sworn in as vice-president of the National Assembly.